kevinlekiller/kwin-effect-shaders/README.md

 ## Requirements
 KWin compositing with GLSL 1.40 or higher for OpenGL or GLSL 3.0 or higher for OpenGL ES.

 Currently, for the GUI, Wayland is required.
-See [https://github.com/kevinlekiller/kwin-effect-shaders/issues/4](issue #4).
+See [issue #4](https://github.com/kevinlekiller/kwin-effect-shaders/issues/4).
 ## Dependencies
 - Arch Based (untested):